Best Day Trips Around Frankfurt

 This is a student town located on the Neckar river and, let's face it, rivers are essential in picturesque towns.
 There is an impressive castle with relaxing gardens and views over the old town.
 The cobbled streets of the old town make a great place for a wander and there are plenty of bars, cafes and shops.
 The town is a bit of tourist destinations so it may be very crowded on summer weekends.
 Try a nice weekend in Spring or go on a weekday if you can.
 Heidelberg is about a one hour drive directly South of Frankfurt or you can take the train.

 Another cute, traditional German town by a river.
 There is a castle with views out over the Main and lots of lovely architecture to see.
 We happened to be there during the annual fair and there were great parades through the old town.
+If you're staying longer we enjoyed our stay at Hotel Brauerei Keller.

 Is a university town which stands on two levels.
 An elevator transports people to the upper town where there is a large market square.
 Further up the hill is a magnificent castle which now houses a museum.
 The city itself has a very laid-back, liberal vibe with lots of cafes and student bars.
 There are regular trains from Frankfurt Hbf which take around an hour.
+Or if you have a car driving from Frankfurt to Marburg takes just over an hour.

 If you're into wine this is the place for you.
 Located in the vineyards by the Rhine are plenty of lovely walks to do in this area.
 There is a cable car up to the view-point and lots of great wineries to visit.
 We had a lovely stay at Magdalenenhof Hotel and enjoyed great food and wine.